MillerLabFTW/IntussusceptionAddon/README.md

 This git repository includes: The python file for the add-on, and explanatory videos.

-The tutorial videos below were taken in Blender 2.79.
-We provide an updated version for Blender 2.8x as well as the legacy version for Blender 2.7x.
+The tutorial videos below were taken in `Blender 2.77a`.
+We provide an updated version for `Blender 2.8x` as well as the legacy version for `Blender 2.7x`.

 ## Installation/Usage Instructions

 1. First ensure you have downloaded and and installed the latest version of [Blender](https://www.blender.org/download/).
-This add-on has been developed and tested with `Blender 2.77a`.
+This add-on was originally developed and tested with `Blender 2.77a`, then upgraded for the new `Blender 2.8x` Python API.

 1. Download this repository: [https://github.com/MillerLabFTW/IntussusceptionAddon/archive/master.zip](https://github.com/MillerLabFTW/IntussusceptionAddon/archive/master.zip)

 1. Unzip the repository.
 You should find the required `IntusAddon.py` inside.

 1. In Blender, navigate to `User Preferences > Add-ons > Install from File ` and find and select the `IntusAddon.py` file in this repository and activate it.
+If you are using `Blender 2.7x`, use the file `IntusAddon_b2.7x.py`.
 Screenshots:

 ![UserPrefs](PicsVids/ShowUserPrefs.png)
 ![UserPrefs](PicsVids/UserPrefs-InstallFromFile.png)